brighthive/data-resource-generator/docs/source/architectural_design.rst

 Generating API Routes
 ---------------------

-By leveraging tooling around the swagger we dynamically produce restful flask routing.
+By leveraging tooling around the swagger we dynamically produce restful Flask routing.

-The generation process holds a reference to the flask application.
+The generation process holds a reference to the Flask application.
 After the application generates the ORM models it will leverage the swagger document as a RESTful route whitelist.
 By omitting the present of a REST route from your swagger document you can effectively disable that RESTful verb route.